 After observing that it is safe to cross the railroad crossing, use a low gear (standard) that will not require you to change gears until you completely clear the hazard zone.
 The driver shall NOT shift gears while crossing the tracks.

 NEVER stop on the tracks, never stop closer than 15 feet from the tracks and never try to back up once you are on the tracks.
 If the bus stalls or is trapped on the tracks, evacuate everyone immediately!
 Quickly move everyone as far away and opposite direction from the tracks as possible to avoid flying debris in the event of a collision.

+Failure follow the DOT laws and district policy of not stopping at the rail road track, you will be subject to disciplinary procedures up to immediate termination.

 OTHER BASIC SAFE DRIVING BUS PROCEDURES